Approximating the quantum approximate optimization algorithm with digital-analog interactions: Sensitivity to other errors

 \section{Sensitivity to other errors}

 Next to the errors discussed in the previous sections that are imminent to the hardware simplification provided by our digital-analog approach, the algorithm is exposed to other sources of errors common to NISQ computing.
 As detailed error budgets of concrete hardware are currently hard to determine, we would like to qualitatively evaluate their impact on our technique.
+A detailed evaluation of the effects of differing noise sources applicable to digital analog quantum computing in comparison to a gate based approach was performed in \cite{garcia2021noise}, with results in favor of the digital analog paradigm.

 On the one hand, single-qubit gate errors induced by decoherence measured by $T_{1/2}$ will have full impact on this algorithm as these are repeatedly executed.
 Small errors of the rotation axis will also have full impact as they can be mistaken for a modified problem Hamiltonian.
-Errors of the rotation angle can be expected to be less critical as some of them can be accommodated in the classical optimization process.
+Errors of the rotation angle can be expected to be less critical as some of them can be accommodated in the classical optimisation process.
 So all in all, single-qubit errors have the same if somewhat smaller impact than in a compiled gate model QAOA.

 Two-qubit gates do not appear directly in our scheme thus avoiding two-qubit gate control errors as well as the additional entry points for noise through fast two-qubit control ports.
 However, the interaction mediated by the problem Hamiltonian can still create entangled states, which decay faster than non-entangled states.
 Notably, an $n$-qubit GHZ state dephases in a time $T_2/n$ \cite{dur2004stability}.
-The precise degree of entanglement needed for a specific problem instance is currently unknown for any quantum optimization algorithms.
+The precise degree of entanglement needed for a specific problem instance is currently unknown for any quantum optimisation algorithms.
 Yet, we can summarise that the sensitivity of digital-analog QAOA to two-qubit errors is lower than the compiled version.
 Given a single qubit error rate, alongside the total execution time of the algorithm relative to $T_2$, the depth at which this algorithm can be faithfully executed could be inferred.

 In this estimate we need to keep in mind whether coherent over-rotation errors have an effect different to incoherent errors.
 This case could occur if they interfered in a structured way.
-Given the randomisation effect of the problem Hamilton ian to any state, this is unlikely and we expect that their impact is faithfully represented by the measured fidelity.
+Given the randomisation effect of the problem Hamiltonian to any state, this is unlikely and we expect that their impact is faithfully represented by the measured fidelity.